Controlling jealousy is an emotion that follows us through life

 What are 3 reasons for jealousy?

-From a somewhat innocent seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our jealousy sparks.
-However, that being said many of the reasons go deeper and actually quite revelatory.
+From a somewhat innocent-seeming text message that your partner didn't show you, to your man being followed on Instagram by his drop-dead gorgeous new coworker, there are a multitude of explanations as to why our envy sparks.
+However, that being said, many of the reasons go deeper and are quite revelatory.

 1) Lack of self-confidence

-This is the main root cause for jealousy in lots of relationships.
-Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to the toxic surgency of envy.
+Having a poor image of yourself, whether you constantly criticize yourself or believe that you are way less pretty than 99% of womankind, will lead to a toxic surge of envy.
 Not being able to value yourself for who you are and what you have to offer will see you feeling unworthy of love and affection.
 If we constantly hold other people in such high esteem yet hate ourselves, we’ll inevitably always compare and torture ourselves.

 2) Trust issues

-Once our trust has been betrayed it can be hard to rebuild.
-We’ve all had our hearts broken and been betrayed, or even cheated on at least once and shaking off these memories is definitely easier said than done.
+Once our trust has been betrayed, it can be hard to rebuild.
+We’ve all had our hearts broken and been betrayed, or even cheated on at least once, and shaking off these memories is easier said than done.

 3) Societal norms

-From high profile affairs to 9 rom coms out of 10, society exposes us to cheating in every form and although this may seem fairly innocent when it’s televised, it actually plants seeds of doubt about our own lives.
+From high-profile affairs to 9 romcoms out of 10, society exposes us to cheating in every form and although this may seem fairly innocent when it’s televised, it plants seeds of doubt about our own lives.
 How many times have we seen the main character of a series run off with the hot blonde despite him being in a relationship?
 And what if this happened to us?!